 Asset management companies (AMCs) acting as tied agents cannot provide placement of financial instruments without a firm commitment basis, as this exceeds the restrictive list of permitted investment services.

-Investment allocation processes must be precise, operational, and traceable, w
+Investment allocation processes must be precise, operational, and traceable, with demonstrated compliance to investment procedures.

 What You Need To Do